alphasecio/streamlit-polygon/README.md

 # streamlit-app
-A sample Streamlit web application.
+A sample Streamlit web application for retrieving a stock quote.